jdillonh/Vynth/README.md

 ## Instructions
 ### Modules
 Modules are the building blocks of every program.
 Click the boxes around the sides of the screen to create modules.
-"Patch" them together by clicking on the outlet of one module (the grey circle on it's right side) and then the inlet of another module (one of the circles on its left side).
+"Patch" them together by clicking on the outlet of one module (the grey circle on its right side) and then the inlet of another module (one of the circles on its left side).
 After creating a patch click the reload button **REL** to compile and run your program.

 Patches generally look like this *inputs* -> *transformations* -> *output*.

-You can right click while hovering over a module or a patch cable to delete it.
+You can right click while hovering over a module or a patch cable to **delete** it.

 ### Inputs
 The first type of module is an *input*.
 These modules have no inlets.
 There are three kinds:
 <img src="https://github.com/jdillonh/Vynth/blob/master/examples/xyt.png" height="50px">
 &#8658; (X), which corresponds to a pixels x position
-&#8658; (Y), which corresponds to a pixels y position
+<div style="transform: rotate(90deg);"> &#8658 </div>; (Y), which corresponds to a pixels y position
 and *t* (Time), which is a value that steadily increases with time.

 ### Transformations